(Please see below for a helpful reading prompt for parents to support their child with reading)

 • Establish regular independent reading time - Each class dedicates a certain amount each day for reading a class novel or enabling pupils to read their own material.

 • Offer a wide choice of reading material - Pupils can access our library or staff provide access to a choice of different texts as a whole class novel.

 • Model good reading practice - Pupils regularly see staff reading aloud to them through class novels or on themed occasions, such as World Book Day.

-• Pupils from Years 1-6 enjoy a daily reading skills session for thirty minutes practising the key elements needed to understand and enjoy texts.
+• Pupils from Years 1-6 enjoy a daily guided reading skills' session for thirty minutes practising the key elements needed to understand and enjoy texts.